EWilcox811/DiscordBot/README.md

-This is the code that I used to make my first discord bot.
-Learning this was essential to me making a bunch of bots for a friends discord DnD server that would interact with the different players and dungeon masters that are using his server.
+This is just a simple discord bot written in python.
+This bot is a test bot to help me learn the Discord API so that, eventually, I can make a more robust program using the bots.